anshumansinha18/Urban-Views/README.md

 # Urban-Views: A movie library web application built with React.js

-Note: This project is under development.
-UI Design for the web application is completed, backend functionalities are being added.
-Switch to experimental branch to see progress.
+Note: Switch to experimental branch to see whole project.

 ## Description